atomrab/utdigitalantiquity/f25_syll.md

 ## Week 3: Community and AI
 What a lot of Digital Humanities reflection and criticism seems to be converging on.

+*Instead of class session, seminar participants will attend part or all of the [2025 Texas Digital Humanities Symposium](https://library.web.baylor.edu/discover/texasdigitalhumanitiessymposium), hosted by the Baylor Libraries and Baylor Digital Humanities Initiative*

 ### Readings
 1. For this session, please browse the recent open-access textbook *Introduction to Digital Humanism*, H. Werthner, C. Ghezzi, J. Kramer, J. Nida-Rümelin, B. Nuseibeh, E. Prem., A. Stanger, eds.
 (Cham: Springer, 2024), [https://library.oapen.org/handle/20.500.12657/87619](https://library.oapen.org/handle/20.500.12657/87619).
 In addition to browsing, be sure to read the chapter by Heitzinger and Woltran, “A short introduction to artificial intelligence: methods, success stories, and current limitations”, pp. 135-149.